-Graduating from high school or a university is an achievement and an honor.
+The honor cord is used to signify that the wearer has attained some specific honor or distinction, academic or otherwise.
+It comes in different colors, with each color having a different significance, since graduating from high school or a university is an achievement and an honor.
 To recognize those who achieve this, the graduation ceremony is held to publicly present them with their diplomas and awards.
-Part of the observance of graduation involves the wearing of the cap, gown and other ceremonial accessories.
-The honor cord is one such accessory worn during graduation exercises.
-It comes in different colors, with each color having a different significance.
+Part of the observance involves a cap, gown and other ceremonial accessories.

 An honor cord is a long cord made up of twisted or intertwined strands with a tassel on each end.
 The cords can be a single color or a combination of colors twisted together.
 Honor cords are usually worn in pairs, with the two cords tied together at their midpoints.
 The cords are worn around the neck with the ends of the cords hanging down the front side of the graduate's gown and two tassels on each side.